-BlueConic domain objects (Profile Properties, Listeners, Dialogues, etc.) provide a standardized way of organizing and managing objects via a navigation widget.
-Read on to learn about tailoring the standard navigation and making your daily life in BlueConic much easier.
+BlueConic domain objects (Profile properties, Listeners, Dialogues, etc.) provide a standardized way of organizing and managing objects via a navigation widget.
+This article describes how to tailor the standard navigation and make your daily life in BlueConic much easier.

 BlueConic standardizes the way you interact with objects.
 The examples below highlight how the navigation list works for Listeners, but you will find that it works similarly for Profile Properties, Dialogues, or Segments.

 The navigation list shows all existing objects and their status, for example:

 As you can see, the overview shows an alphabetically ordered list of listeners with the details of each listener in a number of columns: whether or not the listener is active, the name of the listener and when the listener was last modified.
 Click on the header of a column to sort or reverse-sort the overview.
 A blue dot behind the name indicates the object you visited last.

 Start typing in the search field to limit the overview only to items with matching text: